-(56) In that case, S is true iff for every situation s such that s I [that case], there is a situation s', sRs' and s' \parallel S.
+(56) In that case, S is true iff for every situation s such that s I [that case], there is a situation s ́, sRs ́ and s ́l⊢ S.

 Case-anaphora raise the question of how the Actuality Condition associated with the noun case is satisfied, since case-anaphora generally do not make reference to situations considered actual.
-Given the semantics in (56), it is satisfied because case-anaphora involve reference to kinds of case, not particular cases, and kinds of cases always satisfy the Actuality Condition.
+Given the semantics in (56), it is satisfied because case-anaphora involve reference to kinds of cases, not particular cases, and kinds of cases always satisfy the Actuality Condition.